Online CV

 -

-Nicholas Pilotti, Undergraduate, 2022–2022.
+Nicholas Pilotti, Undergraduate, Spring 2022.
+Co-mentored with Li-yao Xia.
 Thesis: Completeness of Theories of Arithmetic in Lean.
-Co-mentored at UPenn with Li-yao Xia with Rajeev Alur as the official faculty advisor.

 Leadership